 The Governance and Nominating Committee is responsible for identifying individuals that the Committee believes are qualified to become Board members in accordance with criteria set forth in the Guidelines.
 These criteria include an individual's business experience and skills, independence, judgment, integrity, and ability to commit sufficient time and attention to the activities of the Board.
 The Committee does not assign specific weights to particular criteria and no particular criterion is necessarily applicable to all Board members.
 The Governance and Nominating Committee and the Board consider the Company's strategy and the particular skills, experiences and other qualifications that should be represented on the Board as a whole in light of the Company's strategic direction.
-Listed below are summaries of specific qualifications that the Governance and Nominating Committee and the Board other qualifications that a Director may bring.
+Listed below are summaries of specific qualifications that the Governance and Nominating Committee and the Board believe should be represented on the Board among other qualifications that a Director may bring.